adamsanderson/caret/Readme.md

 caret
 =====

-Listen to and inspect the browser caret.
+Listen to, inspect, and move the browser caret.

-View the [demo](http://adamsanderson.github.com/caret/) for an example of the information you can get.
+View the [demo](http://adamsanderson.github.com/caret/) for an example of the information and operations available.

 This should work with IE8+ and all modern browsers.